 Her consultancy experience was obtained at Atkins and Leap Environmental Ltd., which included working on projects including the site investigation at the Millennium Site, Greenwich, remediation at Fulham gasworks and acting as verification engineer for remediation work at housing developments.
 In local government, she obtained DEFRA funding and project managed a major Part IIa remediation project of contaminated residential gardens.
 She also developed a risk ranking criteria for Part IIa sites and has overseen the contaminated land requirements of the planning process particularly for residential development.

-She has research experience in overseeing PhD and Research Council projects on air pollution from traffic, using geographical information systems (GIS) on civil engineering projects and intelligent transport systems.
+She has research experience in overseeing PhD and Research Council projects on satellite monitoring of water quality, air pollution from traffic, using geographical information systems (GIS) on civil engineering projects and intelligent transport systems.